Ready to Retire

-- Attend a retirement planning seminar: Check the retirement planning seminar schedule for a date that is convenient for you.
+- Attend a retirement planning seminar: Check the Pension Planning Webinars schedule for a date that is convenient for you.

 - Get your personal documents in order: If you haven’t already done so, you will need to provide SCERS with verification of your birthdate (birth certificate, passport, or naturalization papers).
 If you are married or in a registered domestic partnership, you will need to provide your spouse’s/registered domestic partner’s birth certificate, and marriage certificate/domestic partnership registration certificate.
 If you were divorced during your membership with SCERS, you should also provide the decree of dissolution of marriage/registered domestic partnership.
 In addition, copies of your Social Security card are needed.
 A beneficiary’s Social Security card will be needed if your beneficiary will receive a monthly continuance payment upon your death after retirement.

 - Meet with a SCERS representative to discuss your personal situation: You can schedule an appointment by contacting SCERS.
 Your counseling session should take place within the 90-day window prior to your retirement effective date.